PHYS3888/Tutorial_ComplexNetworks/README.md

 ![](figs/CElegans.png)

 This data has been analyzed by many physicists (and other scientists).
-This tutorial follows results from [this recent paper](http://dx.plos.org/10.1371/journal.pcbi.1005989).
+This tutorial follows results from [this recent paper](http://dx.plos.org/10.1371/journal.pcbi.1005989), and is presented in three parts:

-## PRE-WORK
+1. Representing and visualizing networks
+2. Computing network properties
+3. Physical embedding

+## PRE-WORK: Basic matrix manipulations

-In this section you can brush up on a few basic commands for reordering and subsetting vectors/matrices in Matlab.
+In this section you will brush up on a few basic commands for reordering, subsetting, and summing vectors/matrices in Matlab.
-If you get this done before the tutorial, you will be able to focus your efforts on the material rather than coding syntax.
+Aim to get this done before the tutorial so that you can focus your in-class time on the core material rather than coding syntax.

 Let's start with a 5x5 matrix:
 ```matlab